 select norms for displaying scale scores in cross-informant bar

-graphs for up to 8 CBCLs and C-TRFs per child.
+graphs for multiple CBCLs and C-TRFs per child.
 Scores from each

 form can even be displayed in relation to more than one set of norms;